alinex/alinex.github.io/code.md

 </div>

 Some more modules are planned or in development but didn't reach a stable and presentable stage.
-I will add them as soon as they are ready to use.
+I will add them as soon as they are ready.

 <!--